dog at vet

 Although kibble does not have the extra hydration your dog needs, it does provide your pets with all of the nutrients needed in a simple serving.
 This saves us time in worrying that our loved furry friends have a balanced diet.

-#3 What Is A Common Food You See Many Pet Parents Mistakenly Feed Their Dogs?
+What Is A Common Food You See Many Pet Parents Mistakenly Feed Their Dogs?

-We have all heard of the obvious food risks, like not giving dogs chocolate, but have you ever wondered if there are other foods you thought were ok, but are actually a big No-No?
+We have all heard of the obvious food risks, like giving dogs chocolate, but have you ever wondered if there are other foods you thought were ok, but are actually a big No-No?
+This is what Dr. Knox has to say in this regard:

 • Bones: Dog owners should always avoid giving dogs real bones to gnaw at, as they can easily break teeth.

-• Raw Meats: Also, I highly recommend staying away from raw meats due to risk of disease,
+• Raw Meats: Also, I highly recommend staying away from raw meats due to risk of disease, including salmonella and E. coli.

 When working with pets in the city there is a prevalence of different illnesses that come into her clinic in waves.
-She noted that “if one animal comes in with an illness, that whole next week will mostly be that same illness coming in”.
+She noted that “if one animal comes in with an illness, that whole next week will mostly be that same illness coming in,”

+It’s very hard to keep control of the spread of diseases because of the close proximity in big cities.
+Think elevators, dog parks and building dog runs.
 There are certain illnesses that present more often in city dogs than in other places such as Giardia and Kennel Cough.
-Dr Knox gave us some great information and tips to combat this as well.
+Dr. Knox gave us some great information and tips to combat this as well.

-General Tips In Preventing The Spreading Of Illness In Our Beloved Fur-Babies.
+General Tips In Preventing The Spreading Of Illness In Our Beloved Fur-Babies:

-Kennel cough is contracted in a very similar way to Covid-19 and other viral diseases by being spread through aspiration drops in the air so it is best to avoid close areas especially if you or another dog is sick.
+Giardia can be contracted by your pet from sniffing/licking their own back end or another dog’s back end as well as licking paws after walking outside.
+Kennel cough is contracted in a very similar way to Covid-19 and other viral diseases, by being spread through aspiration drops in the air.
+It is best to avoid closed in areas especially if you or your dog are sick.

 1. Wipe your pets paws after being outside